jeremybosma/Ritchi/README.md

 `The name of the image will also be the name of your image key in the config file.`

 # FakeGame mode
 With Ritchi you can send invites and people will be able to send a join invite.
 Those thing don't actually work but it looks cool or smth.
+At the moment this is broken and since i wanted to release this project early things other than the timer will be implemented soon..
 # Installation.
 On Windows devices just open Ritchi.bat and if its your first time launching open Install.bat too.
 This Ine service is local hosted and not bound to your account-token so its not 24/7 if you turn off your device
 On other devices like linux and mac open a console and type `npm i` only execute that command on first use to install the packages and then type `node .` to start the software if node/npm is not installed on your device goto [this link](https://nodejs.org/en/) on some devices you might have to install them both apart through your operating systems package command.
 Like on arch `pacman -S nodejs npm`.